Nun: Anglicanism

 In the United States (only), there is a clear distinction between "orders" and "communities", as the Episcopal Church has its own two-fold definition of "religious orders" (equivalent to the first two groups above) and "Christian communities" (equivalent to the third group above).
 The Anglican Religious Life directory affirms this, stating "This distinction in not used in other parts of the Anglican Communion where 'communities' is also used for those who take traditional vows."

 In some Anglican orders, there are sisters who have been ordained and can celebrate the Eucharist.

+Presbyterian

+The Emmanuel Sisterhood in Cameroon, Africa, is part of the Presbyterian Church in Cameroon (PCC).

 Methodism

 The Saint Brigid of Kildare Benedictine Monastery is a United Methodist double monastery with both monks and nuns.

 Buddhism

 All Buddhist traditions have nuns, although their status is different among Buddhist countries.
-The Lord Buddha is reported to have allowed women into the sangha only with great reluctance, predicting that the move would lead to Buddhism's collapse after 500 years, rather than the 1,000 years it would have enjoyed otherwise.
+The Buddha is reported to have allowed women into the sangha only with great reluctance, predicting that the move would lead to Buddhism's collapse after 500 years, rather than the 1,000 years it would have enjoyed otherwise.
 (This prophecy occurs only once in the Canon and is the only prophecy involving time in the Canon, leading some to suspect that it is a late addition.)
 Fully ordained Buddhist nuns (bhikkhunis) have more Patimokkha rules than the monks (bhikkhus).
 The important vows are the same, however.

 As with monks, there is quite a lot of variation in nuns' dress and social conventions between Buddhist cultures in Asia.
 Chinese nuns possess the full bhikkuni ordination, Tibetan nuns do not.
 In Theravada countries it is generally believed that the full ordination lineage of bhikkunis died out, though in many places they wear the "saffron" colored robes, observing only ten precepts like novices.